 Burundi Country Report

-Security-forces purges following the failed May 2015 coup attempt have shored up President Nkurunziza's control, and severely curtailed the likelihood of an opposition-orientated coup attempt.
-However, a coup attempt originating from within the ruling CNDD-FDD party and military, supported by Imbonerakure elements, will be increasingly likely towards 2020 if Nkurunziza fails to obtain the restoration of donor budgetary assistance and sanctions relief, or if Burundi is forced to withdraw its remaining (better-paid) troops from the AMISOM mission in Somalia.
+There is an increasing likelihood of a coup attempt originating from within the ruling CNDD-FDD party and the military, supported by Imbonerakure elements, particularly during early 2020.
+This is due to President Nkurunziza's continued failure to obtain the restoration of donor budgetary assistance and sanctions relief, while still planning to stand for re-election in May 2020.
+Burundi being forced to withdraw its remaining (better-paid) troops from the African Union peacekeeping mission in Somalia would increase this risk.
 Security forces' violence directed against Burundi's minority ethnic-Tutsi community would likely trigger Rwandan intervention in the form of material support for anti-Nkurunziza armed groups.
 Conventional interstate war with Burundi's neighbours is unlikely.